The Netherlands National Overview

 Conservatoire programmes are offered on undergraduate (four years) and post-graduate (one to two years) level.
 Formally only two types of undergraduate-programmes are offered: ‘Music’ and ‘Music in Education’.
 The ‘Music’-programme hosts a variety of different curricula, such as performance (classical music, jazz, pop music, non-western music), conducting, composition and music technology.
 The undergraduate and graduate programmes are recognised as Bachelors and Masters degrees.

-At present, a major concern for the conservatoires is the tension between the ever increasing demands of the skills and artistic qualities of conservatoire graduates, and the shrinking State financed budgets of the conservatoires.
 Other important points under discussion are entrance levels and the quality of pre-college training, and the development of a quality assurance system that takes into account the specific character of professional music education.

 |Total number of institutions||